 When to Call the Paramedics

-What if You Witness a Car Accident?
+What if You Witness a Car Accident or See Someone Who is Injured?
 Do You Know When to Call the Paramedics?

 Emergencies Happen Unexpectedly - Be Prepared!